angular/angular/adev/src/content/guide/templates/defer.md

 }
 ```

-The code for any components, directives, and pipes inside of the `@defer` block is split into a separate JavaScript file and loaded only when necessary, after the rest of the template has been rendered.
+The code for any components, directives, and pipes inside the `@defer` block is split into a separate JavaScript file and loaded only when necessary, after the rest of the template has been rendered.

 Deferrable views support a variety of triggers, prefetching options, and sub-blocks for placeholder, loading, and error state management.